alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 so abandoning the level 3 page table approach, just map peripherals in the level 2 page table. for most embedded chips, the peripheral address space is generally arranged in a contiguous manner during the chip design.

-here, the hardcoded physical address of gicd & gicr could be removed. gic physical address could be read from dtb and then map to virtual address.
+here, the hardcoded physical address of gicd & gicr could be removed.
+GIC physical address could be read from dtb and then map to virtual address.

 ### step 15. example threads